Inertia4J/inertia4j/inertia4j.spring/README.md

 Inertia4J supports option passing on response.
 To enable option passing, first you need to import `io.github.inertia4j.spring.Inertia.Options`.
-After importing, you can now use the `Options` class to pass options as a third argument to `Inertia.render`.
+After importing, you can now use the `Options` class to pass options as a third argument to `inertia.render`.
 The Inertia protocol defines two main flags which can be passed through options, those are the `encryptHistory` and `clearHistory` flags.
 If you need more information about their functionality you can read the [official Inertia docs](https://inertiajs.com/history-encryption).
 Here is an example of option passing in the Inertia response: